rabbitmq/rabbitmq-website/docs/management/index.md

 - `resource` : `rabbit_prod`
 - `scopes` : `openid rabbitmq.tag:management rabbitmq.read:*/*`

-### Configure Extra URI Parameters for Authorization and Token Endpoints {#extra-endpoint-params}
+#### Configure extra parameters for authorization and token endpoints

-Some OAuth 2.0 providers require additional URI parameters to be included into the request sent to the **authorization endpoint** and/or to the **token endpoint**.
-These parameters are vendor- or IDP installation-specific.
+There are some OAuth 2.0 providers which require extra parameters in the request sent to the **authorization endpoint** and/or to the **token endpoint**.
+These parameters are custom parameters and specified per resource.
 The Management UI already sends all the parameters required by the OAuth 2.0 Authorization Code flow.

-The following example sets an extra URI parameter called `audience` for both endpoints for the resource `some-resource-id`:
+Here is an example of setting an extra parameter called `audience` for both endpoints for the resource `some-resource-id`:

 ```ini
 management.oauth_resource_servers.2.id = some-resource-id